liqd/adhocracy3/docs/source/style_guide/generic_widgets.rst

 Example::

-    export class AbstractListingContainerAdapter {
+    export interface IListingContainerAdapter {
-        public elemRefs(container : any) : string[] {
+        elemRefs(any) : string[] {
-            return [];
     }
-    }

-    export class ListingPoolAdapter extends AbstractListingContainerAdapter {
+    export class ListingPoolAdapter implements IListingContainerAdapter {
         public elemRefs(container : Types.Content<Resources.HasIPoolSheet>) {
             return container.data["adhocracy.sheets.pool.IPool"].elements;
         }
     }

-Both adapters provide a method ``elemRefs`` that consume a container resource of a given content type, and return a list of paths to more resources, namely the elements in the container.
+The adapter provides a method ``elemRefs`` that consume a container resource of a given content type, and return a list of paths to more resources, namely the elements in the container.

-The first class does not expect anything from the container it gets passed and always returns the empty list.

-The second requires the container to have the ``Pool`` sheet and gets the element paths from there.
+The example implementation requires the container to have the ``Pool`` sheet and gets the element paths from there.

 Widget Classes